jessebmiller/volition/README.md

 - **Strategy Pattern Architecture**: Flexible interaction models including PlanExecute and CompleteTask strategies
 - **MCP (Model Context Protocol) First**: Native support for the emerging MCP standard
 - **CLI + Library Separation**: Use as a command-line tool or integrate the core library into your applications
+- **Project-Scoped History**: Conversation history is stored within your project directory.
 - **Free and Open Source**: Licensed under Apache 2.0

 ## 📦 Installation